bright/new-www/content/blog/2021-05-19-what-are-the-stages-of-app-development.md

 * Even the most unique idea doesn’t guarantee success.
 This is only the beginning.
 * **This phase helps quickly verify if the idea has some business potential.** For example, creating another weather app may not be a profitable option.
 * Also, during this stage, you can start looking for a suitable software development company.
-* Software development companies often conduct workshops with the client to discuss the idea and its potential.
+* Software development companies often conduct [product workshops](/our-areas/product-workshops/) with the client to discuss the idea and its potential.
-* This stage helps to answer another big question – how much would my app cost?
+* This stage **helps to answer another big question – how much would my app cost**?
 If the idea is too expensive to develop, you can modify it or even just give up on it.
+* This is a great moment to **establish first goals** that will help you to measure in the future if your app is a success.
+However, these goals might change.
+While you are getting to know the industry, you might better understand what you need to succeed.
 * Ideation is a significant time for product designers.
 During workshops with the client, designers can better understand the whole solution.
 This brings us to the Prototyping phase.

-* This is a great moment to establish first goals that will help you to measure in the future if you app is a success.
-However, these goals might change.
-While you are getting to know the industry, you might better understand what you need to succeed.
+<div class='block-button'><h2>Do you want to kick off your app development process?</h2><div>We have been developing mobile and web apps since 2012 for clients from the UK, Germany, Israel and more.
+Contact us to estimate your product.</div><a href="/start-project"><button>Let's talk about your solution</button></a></div>

 ## App Prototyping